 Financial assets, comprising residential mortgages, commercial mortgages and auto receivables in Australia, are initially recognised at fair value when the Fund becomes a party to the contract.
-They are subsequently measured at amortised cost using the effective interest method.
+They are subsequently measured at amortised cost using the effective interest method where they meet the defination of solely payments of principal and interest, based on the Fund's business model for managing, and the cash flow characteristics of the financial assets.